-The Medical Assistant program does not qualify the graduate to work as a Nursing Assistant.
 The graduate of the Medical Assistant program is eligible to take a national certification exam.
 National Certification is not necessary for employment as a medical assistant and a certification test is not mandatory, but all graduates are encouraged to take the certification test in order to receive national certification as a medical assistant.